Role of rotations in Stern-Gerlach interferometry with massive objects: Interferometer operation

-A stationary solution for the angle $\ddot{\theta}=0$ is obtained when $dB_{\parallel}/d\theta=0$ in Eq.~(\ref{eq:dBpdtheta}).
-This may be achieved when the NV axis is prepared along the magnetic field, such that $\theta'=\theta_0$, and the angle $\theta_0$ of the homogeneous bias field is chosen to be \be \theta_0=\frac12\alpha. \ee With such a preparation the last term in Eq.~(\ref{eq:dBpdtheta}) vanishes, such that the distance $d$ of the NV from the ND center does not appear in the equations of motion.
-In this case the force ${\bf F}=\mu\nabla B_{\parallel}$ is along $(x,y)\propto (\cos\theta',-\sin\theta')$, which coincides with the direction of the distance vector ${\bf d}=d(\cos\theta,\sin\theta)$ and therefore this force does not apply any torque on the ND.
-With the preparation of Eq.~(\ref{eq:preparation}), the angular dynamics reduces to the librational motion around $\theta'=\theta_0$ and the spatial dynamics occurs mainly along the coordinate $\xi\equiv x\cos\theta_0-y\sin\theta_0$, which is the direction of the distance vector if $\theta'=\theta_0$.
+If the initial orientation of the ND at $t=0$ (before the interferometer sequence) is prepared such that the distance vector ${\bf d}$ is parallel to the direction of the force $\nabla ({\bf S}\cdot{\bf B})$ and the orientation of the NV is almost parallel to the direction of the field ${\bf B}_0$ at the initial position, then the spatial dynamics occurs mainly along the coordinate $\xi\equiv x\cos\theta_0-y\sin\theta_0$, which is the direction of the distance vector and the spin-dependent force.
 The full dynamics, including oscillations around the direction of $\xi$, can be written as